haka-security/haka/doc/tutorial/sqli/sqli.rst

 Introduction
 ------------
 This tutorial shows how tu use Haka in order to detect SQL injection attacks (SQLi).
-Note that our goal is not to block 100% of SQLi attacks (with 0% false-positive rate).
+Note that our goal is not to block 100% of SQLi attacks (with 0% false-positive rate) but to show how to build iteratively an sqli filtering policy thanks to haka capabilities.

 How-to
 ------